-Name of Student Address
+Nam e of Student Address

-Schoo ol Grade
+Scho ol Grade

-A. I am requesting permission for my child I am requesting permission for my child named above to: (Check one or both)
+A. I am requesting permission for my c hild named above to: (Check one or both)

-use or receive the following over- use or receive the following over-the-counter medication(s)
+use or receive the following o over-the-counter medication(s)

 Medication:

 Dosage:

 Medication:

 Dosage:

-self-administer such medication(s s) in the presence of an authorized staff member.
+self-administer such medicati on(s) in the presence of an authorized staff member.

-B. C. D. I will assume responsibility for safe delivery of the medication to school.
-I will notify the school immediately if there is any change in the use of the medication or the prescribed treatment.
-Our physician has instructed that this medication should be administered in the above designated dosage.
-I release and agree to hold the Board of Education, its officials, and its employees harmless from any and all liability foreseeable or unforeseeable for damages or injury resulting directly or indirectly from this authorization.
+В. I will assume responsibility for safe of delivery of the medication to school.

+C. if there is any change in the use of the medication or the

+D. prescribed treatment.
+Our physician has instructed that this medication should be administered in the above designat dosage.

+E. I release and agree to hold the Boar d of Education, its officials, and its employees harmless from nforeseeable for damages or injury resulting directly or

-Signa ture of Parent Date
+Signa ature of Parent Date

-e Telephone Work Telephone
+Hom e Telephone Work Telephone

-W / /
+AUTH ORIZATION FOR STAFF

-IZATION FOR STAFF dminister the above-non-prescribed medication(s)/
+The f to administer the above-non-prescribed medication(s)/

-▼

-Prir ncipal
+ment(s):